-The issue of how kanji should be presented to the user of the website also becomes a concern to development.
-Numerous different learning applications and textbooks have taken differing approaches to this task.
-In Japanese Kanji Power: A Workbook for Mastering Japanese Characters, John Millen presents the kanji in order of ascending number of written strokes.
-Millen also pairs common English meanings with the kanji and gives hints at trying to memorize the kanji’s etymology.
-A completely different approach is undertaken by Eleanor Harz Jorden and Mari Noda.
-Along with their spoken language text book whose vocabulary are in sync, all kanji are presented in order of practicality and commonality of use as opposed to ease of learning.
-It is an approach that has drawbacks.
-It does not in any way mention to the reader anything about radicals and how they can contribute to the general meaning of a kanji or kanji compound.
-The text also only provides a few vocabulary words with which a kanji might correspond with no helpful hints or tricks on how to memorize them.
-For the task at hand, neither approach was used due to the possible drawbacks.
-Instead, the kanji presented are from the standard 3rd grade curriculum of Japanese elementary schools.
-All kanji in 1st and 2nd grades as well as hiragana and katakana are considered as prerequisites for this site’s use.
+One of the first tasks of developing the website was determining what kanji to incorporate into its database.
+Because the order of kanji is not necessarily the topic under consideration in the development of this site an approach that corresponds with an established textbook was chosen.
+Only a sample of its kanji and vocabulary were selected.
+The approach undertaken in Japanese: The Written Language Field Test Edition Part 1 by Eleanor Harz Jorden and Mari Noda was chosen due its association with the University of Pittsburgh’s Japanese language curriculum.
+It also has a corresponding spoken language textbook whose vocabulary aligns with it, giving it another advantage.
+The order in which kanji are presented corresponds with commonality of usage.
+Kanji that are used more often in practical settings are chosen over those whose meanings can assist with radical analysis or even number of strokes required to write it.

 Upon visiting the site the user is required to sign up for an account via the sign up page.
-From there they can log into their account and visit their home page, consisting of multiple tabs from which the user can do various tasks.
-The default tab loaded upon login is a page briefly explaining the functions of the website and the research that was implemented to create it.
+From there they can log into their account and visit their personalized home page, consisting of multiple tabs from which the user can do various tasks.
+The default tab loaded upon login is a page briefly explaining the functions of the website and the research that was gathered to create it.
 There is also a quiz tab, where the user can take quizzes on various sets of kanji from the aforementioned set.
-Each quiz will consist of 30 questions where users must match the kanji or kanji compound to the correct reading in hiragana out of 4 choices.
-The reports tab shall consist of all of the grade reports from kanji quizzes thus far.
-Upon completion of a quiz a report will be sent to the website and some overall statistics taken from all of the quizzes shall be presented the user along with a history of all reports.
-The kanji sheets tab holds all of the kanji that the site offers for study.
-The default option is to display all kanji at once, but users may filter out kanji for a specific lesson that they want to learn.
-Lessons shall consist of 30-40 kanji and kanji compounds, holding their hiragana readings and meanings in English.
-The order in which they are introduced to the user will be based off the order they are introduced in a standard Japanese elementary school curriculum.
-Next is the achievement tab where users can find which achievements for the site they have unlocked thus far.
-This will be discussed later in more detail.
-Finally is a user settings tab, where the user can check their user information, change emails, change passwords, and anything goal related to the site.
+Each quiz will consist of 30 questions where the user must match the kanji or kanji compound to the correct reading in hiragana out of 4 choices.
+The reports tab consists of all of the grade reports from the users completed kanji quizzes.
+Upon completion of a quiz a report will be sent to the website and overall statistics taken from all of the quizzes shall be presented the user along with a history of all reports.
+The kanji sets tab holds all of the kanji that the site offers for study.
+The default option is to display all kanji at once, but users may filter out kanji for a specific lesson that they desire to learn.
+Lessons shall consist of 30-40 kanji and kanji compounds.
+Their hiragana readings and English meanings are also displayed.
+The mnemonics tab displays all mnemonic devices created by the user.
+If the user selects a wrong answer in the kanji quizzes, they have the option of creating a mnemonic device to help them remember said kanji/kanji compound.
+However, this is optional due to the controversial nature of mnemonics.
+The user has the option to turn off mnemonics entirely if they choose.
+Finally is the user settings tab, where the user can check their user information, change email addresses, change passwords, and anything related to their goals for the site.